 The femoral artery supplies blood to the groin region, as a continuation of the external iliac artery.

 Clinical Relevance and Associated Diseases

 Inguinal hernias are associated with the inguinal area and canal.
 Groin hernia refers to the inguinal and femoral hernias, that show up as groin pain.
 Certain diseases are encountered within this area such as hydrocele and undescended testis and, if not treated in time, lead to chronic pain.

-Groin strain, also known as a groin pull, refers to the damage of one of the muscles in the inner thigh due to excessive stretch or the muscle being torn.
+Groin strain, also known as a groin pull, refers to the damage to one of the muscles in the inner thigh due to excessive stretch or the muscle being torn.

 This type of hernia occurs when the peritoneal sac enters into the inguinal canal through the deep inguinal ring.
 Through the external inguinal ring, there is the protrusion of the hernia that manifests as groin pain.

 In this type of groin hernia peritoneal sac enters via the inguinal canal as a result of a defect or impairment in the posterior portion of the inguinal canal, mostly the transversus abdominis.